aliameur/plainthing-studio/README.md

 ## Overview

-This project is a fully-realized web implementation of a designer's vision from Dribbble (designer's name and link will be updated later).
+This project is a fully-realized web implementation of a designer's vision from Herdetya Priambodo on Dribbble.
 It's designed to be visually striking and animation-heavy, featuring elements like infinite carousels, on-scroll animations, and parallax & horizontal scrolling effects.
 This site was built using Next.js and Framer Motion to demonstrate that even the most intricate and dynamic designs can be brought to life on the web.